 According to HSE’s statement, CHI “deeply regrets the failings in the care provided to them.
 CHI is engaged with these families on an ongoing basis and will continue to provide support needed.”

-The issue with the use of unlicensed devices came to light following concerns over the poor outcomes from spinal surgery, bringing a total of 19 cases that have been dealt with by the CHI in recent weeks.
-It’s anticipated that further cases are likely to emerge, given that in June of this year there were 287 children on waiting lists in Ireland for life-changing spinal surgery and many more that had undergone surgeries prior to 2023.
+The issue with the use of unlicensed devices came to light following concerns over the poor outcomes from spinal surgery, bringing a total of 19 cases that the CHI has dealt with in recent weeks.
+It’s anticipated that further cases are likely to emerge given that, in June of this year, there were 287 children on waiting lists in Ireland for life-changing spinal surgery and many more that had undergone surgeries before 2023.

-Has your child suffered due a poor outcome in spinal surgery?
+Has your child suffered due to a poor outcome in spinal surgery?

 If you are the parent of a child who has been treated at Children’s Health Ireland at Temple Street, you are likely to have many concerns and questions regarding your child’s legal rights.
 If you believe an unlicensed implant may have been used in your child’s surgery, or failings of care occurred during their time in hospital, we’d encourage you to contact our medical negligence team to discuss your case and the steps we can take to assist you.